 The method for entering loads in the Average Block Loads module is identical to the method used in the Zone Manager.
 The only difference is that the summed loads values may be larger than the smaller values used in individual zones.
-Refer to the Zone Manager Entering Zones section for specific details about the Design Day Loads, Annual Equivalent Full-Load Hours, and Days Occupied per Week sections.
+Refer to the Zone Manager Entering Zones section or the end of this chapter for specific details about the Design Day Loads, Annual Equivalent Full-Load Hours, and Days Occupied per Week sections.
 Note that the Annual Equivalent Full-Load Hours can be calculated for the entire installation using the Equivalent Hours Calculator.